RebeccaWells3/SQL-/README.md

 # SQL
 This my final project I did for _D326:Advanced Data Management_.
-I designed a small reporting pipeline (on paper/in SQL ONLY- not as a real deployed system) that included raw data extraction, custom transformations, summary table creation, and automated refresh logic using triggers and stored procedures.
+I designed a small reporting pipeline (on paper/in SQL ONLY- not as a real deployed system) that included raw data extraction, custom transformations, summary table creation, and automated refresh logic using triggers and stored procedures to answer business questions.
 I was instructed to turn in my code using a word document and record a video presentation showing that my code worked.

 ## <ins>Instructions:</ins>